yinfredyue/yinfredyue.github.io2/_posts/2021-03-24-database-storage.md

 ## TLDR

-This explains how a DBMS stores data on disk.
+This explains how a DBMS represents the database on disk.

 How to store a database: disk-oriented DBMS implements buffer pool manager and storage manager.